-The YSOC Amount with respect to any Collection Period and the related Payment Date, or with respect to the Cutoff Date, is the aggregate amount by which the principal balance as of the last day of such Collection Period or as of the Cutoff Date of the Receivables (other than Defaulted Receivables) with a contract rate of less than the "Required Rate" (as defined below) for such Payment Date or Cutoff Date, exceeds the present value, calculated using a discount rate equal to the

-Required Rate, of each scheduled payment of each such Receivable assuming such scheduled payment is made on the last day of each month and each month has 30 days.
-As used herein, the term "Required Rate" means, (i) with respect to the Cutoff Date and, any Collection Period and the related Payment Date on or prior to the date on which the aggregate principal amount of the Class A-2 Notes is paid in full, 10.10% per annum, and (ii) with respect to any Collection Period and the related Payment Date after the date on which the aggregate principal amount of the Class A-2 Notes is paid in full, 9.85% per annum, or, in each case, such other percentage approved by the rating agencies hired by the Sponsor to rate the Notes.
+The YSOC Amount, initially with respect to the Cutoff Date, and thereafter with respect to any Collection Period and the related Payment Date is the aggregate amount by which the principal balance as of the last day of such Collection Period or as of the Cutoff Date of the Receivables (other than Defaulted Receivables) with a contract rate of less than the "Required Rate" (as defined below) for such Payment Date or Cutoff Date, exceeds the present value, calculated using a discount rate equal to the Required Rate, of each scheduled payment of each such Receivable assuming such scheduled payment is made on the last day of each month and each month has 30 days.
+As used herein, the term "Required Rate" means, (i) with respect to the Cutoff Date and, any Collection Period and the related Payment Date on or prior to the date on which the aggregate principal amount of the Class A-2 Notes is paid in full, 8.85% per annum, and (ii) with respect to any Collection Period and the related Payment Date after the date on which the aggregate principal amount of the Class A-2 Notes is paid in full, 8.60% per annum, or, in each case, such other percentage approved by the rating agencies hired by the Sponsor to rate the Notes.